agentcontest/massim_2020/docs/scenario.md

 #### Clear events

 When a clear event happens, a certain area is marked similar to a clear action.
 The timing and size of an event is random.
 Each event can be perceived (i.e. its clear *markers*) for a few steps before it actually occurs.
 Once it resolves, the marked area is *cleared* (see the *clear* action for more details).
-Additionally, new obstacle terrain is created randomly around the center of the event.
+Additionally, new obstacle terrain is created randomly around the center of the event (and not necessarily in the previously marked area).

 `Config: match.events.*`: